 As a kid, I used to see exhibits on how awful primitive medicine was and how wonderful our new medicine is.
 The trouble is, not much has changed.
 Here’s five examples that show our health care system is still crazy and barbaric.

 HoneyColony founder Maryam Henein examines green tea and its long list of wondrous effects on the body.

 Guzzling diet soda comes with its own set of side effects that may harm your health.

-Tags: acidic, alcohol, american journal of clinical nutrition, bisphenol a, BPA, cell damage, center for science in the public interest, cholesterol, coca cola, cocktails, coke, diet sweeteners, DNA, hangover, harvard medical school, kidneys, mandy oaklander, metabolism, mitochondria, mold inhibitors, obesity, overweight, pepsi, peter piper, ph, pop, potassium benzoate, preservatives, reproductive health, rotting teeth, soda cans, sodium benzoate, sugar, tooth decay, university of sheffield, university of texas, yahoo health patrick kelly
+Tags: acidic, alcohol, american journal of clinical nutrition, bisphenol a, BPA, cell damage, center for science in the public interest, cholesterol, coca cola, coke, DNA, kidneys, metabolism, mitochondria, obesity, overweight, pepsi, ph, preservatives, reproductive health, sodium benzoate, sugar, tooth decay, university of texas

 Cantaloupe is just one of the nutrient-rich, heart-healthy foods worth celebrating.